neonevm/neon-evm.docs/docs/developing/dev_environment/op2_local_proxy_remote_solana.md

   * `~/.config/solana/id.json` — the path to your key pair.
   * `--name proxy` — specify the proxy name.

 If you are not registered as an operator, you can only use test public keys.
-(The list of available public keys is given in the [table](clusters/neon_proxy_rpc_endpoints.md).)
-You do not need to specify the key via the -v flag, since it is already hard-coded in Devnet/Testnet containers.
+(The list of available public keys is given in [this table](clusters/neon_proxy_rpc_endpoints.md).)
+You do not need to specify the key via the -v flag, since it is already hard-coded in the Devnet/Testnet containers.
 Use the following command:

 ```bash
 sudo docker run --rm -ti --network=host -e CONFIG=<network> -e POSTGRES_DB=neon-db -e POSTGRES_USER=neon-proxy -e POSTGRES_PASSWORD=neon-proxy-pass neonlabsorg/proxy:v0.5.1